MAT Guides

 MAT Thumbs Up Exams Ninja Icon

-As the MAT is used by a variety of universities in the UK, the first thing to do when answering this question is to see how each university uses the test:
+As the MAT is used by a variety of universities in the UK, the first thing to do when answering this question is to see how each university uses the test.
+Bear in mind that these results are based on the old format of the MAT, which had a different distribution of multiple-choice and written questions.
+However, the score was still scored based on 100 marks.

 How Do Universities Use The MAT?